learn-co-curriculum/dsc-project-template/README.md

 ## Methods

-This project uses descriptive analysis, including analysis of trends over time.
-This provides a useful overview of AAC's typical intakes and outcomes to describe potential resource needs.
+This project uses descriptive analysis, including description of trends over time.
+This provides a useful overview of AAC's typical intakes and outcomes to identify resource needs.

 ## Results

+_Under Construction_

 ## Conclusions